 Greg Flaxman, LCSW, MPH

 As a Simms/Mann UCLA Center for Integrative Oncology clinical social worker, I strive to be a supportive presence to patients and their families.
-Whether through individual support, assisting the patient with managing their healthcare, or finding the best available resources to help them reach their goals, I meet the patient and their family where they are in their cancer experience.
+Whether through individual support, assisting the patient with managing their healthcare, or finding the best available resources to help them reach their goals, I meet each patient where they are in their experience with cancer.

 I graduated from U.C.
 Berkeley with an undergraduate degree in Psychology.
 Upon graduation I began work in the field of education, before realizing that I wished to move to a career in enhancing health and well-being.
-One of my first positions in this direction was an internship for a nonprofit startup called Beyond Wisdom, where I edited new media sharing information and personal stories about integrative medicine.
-During this time I also worked for the UCLA Mindful Awareness Research Center, contributing to research on the effects of mindfulness practice in early childhood.
+I worked as a research assistant for the UCLA Mindful Awareness Research Center, contributing to research on the effects of mindfulness practice in early childhood.
 I went on to earn a MPH in Community Health Sciences from the UCLA Fielding School of Public Health in 2012, and a MSW degree from the UCLA Luskin School of Public Affairs in 2013.

 In my formal graduate training, I interned for Partners in Care Foundation, the LA County Department of Mental Health at Harbor UCLA, and Beach Cities Health District.
 I trained in facilitating mindfulness instruction through the InsightLA MBSR Teacher Training Practicum in 2015.